mochajs/mocha/docs/index.md

 ## Arrow Functions

-Passing [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) ("lambdas") to Mocha is discouraged.
+Passing [arrow functions][mdn-arrow] (aka "lambdas") to Mocha is discouraged.
 Lambdas lexically bind `this` and cannot access the Mocha context.
 For example, the following code will fail:

 ```js
 describe('my suite', () => {